ktgmail/IT1150-Spring19/README.md

-# IT1150 - Introduction to Web Programming
+# IT1150 - Introduction to Web Programming - Spring 2019

 ### Description:
 Build Web pages using current technologies including but not limited to HTML, cascading style sheets and JavaScript using an HTML editor.
 Focus is on developing a foundation in web programming.